 Noise, color, fun, food, and spirited excitement are all rolled into one great scene at PCC’s Greek Rush.

-Forty-four Collegians (each with its own name, Greek letters, colors, and mascot) host Greek Rush the first Friday of each school year to display their Collegian spirit and attract new members.
+Forty-eight Collegians (each with its own name, Greek letters, colors, and mascot) host Greek Rush the second Friday of each school year to display their Collegian spirit and attract new members.

 Collegian officers choose a unique theme and prepare weeks in advance competing for the most imaginative, colorful exhibit booths and parade entries.
 Themes range from Hawaiian to safari to the old west, and cheering collegian members ride down Main Drive on classic cars, horses, fire trucks, motorcycles, and decorated floats.
 The parade is complete with music and showers of candy thrown to cheering crowds.